 ECSS-Q-ST-70-12_1200179

-Heat sinks that are aligned with the edge of the PCB or exposed on one side by depth controlled milling shall have a protective coating for corrosion protection.
+Heat sinks or inserts that are aligned with the edge of the PCB or exposed on one side by depth controlled milling shall have a protective coating for corrosion protection.

 Example of protective coating is nickel plating.